• Skip to main content

 Inside: How to create a dream calm-down corner using printable tools.
 Emotions can be big and scary for kids.
 Giving kids concrete tools to help identify and work through emotions helps them gain the skills to regulate emotions in a healthy way.

-One of the biggest challenges young children face is learning to regulate big emotions and impulses.
+One of children’s biggest challenges is learning to regulate big emotions and impulses.
 This means that teaching our kids how to handle their emotions is one of our biggest challenges as a parent too.

 Creating a safe place your child can use when they have big emotions provides a space to actually feel those emotions and something to do with all that emotional energy.